alpari01/buysell_backend/README.md

 spring.datasource.username=${username}
 spring.datasource.password=${password}
 spring.datasource.driver-class-name=org.postgresql.Driver
+spring.liquibase.change-log= classpath:/db/changelog/changelog-master.xml
 ```

-1. Url address of the database where it is located, as well as the port*
+1. Url address of the database where it is located, as well as the port
-2. Username to connect to the database*
+2. Username to connect to the database
-3. Password to connect to the database*
+3. Password to connect to the database
 4. Driver that allows Java programs to connect to a PostgreSQL database using standard, database independent Java code

-*that is specified in the docker-compose.yml file on the server
+5. Liquibase library that helps automatically create server tables locally

 ## Local setup for development
 1. Clone the project to the development environment (IntelliJ IDEA).